 Battery-operated breast pumps (meaning those that can run on AA alkaline batteries), like the Ardo Calypso Essentials, Lansinoh Signature Pro, Lansinoh Smartpump 2.0, and Motif Twist, can be operated while plugged in, but can also run on battery power.
 This makes them great for moms who pump at home and on the go.
 Most pumps take AA batteries (quite a few!), but the more batteries they take, the longer you are likely to be able to pump without plugging in or having to swap batteries.

-Some pumps come with a breast pump bag and extra accessories – like the Ardo Calypso-To-Go Pure, the Ameda Mya with Large Tote, and the Medela Pump In Style (among others) – making them especially portable right from Day 1.
+Some pumps come with a breast pump bag and extra accessories - like the Medela Pump In Style (among others) - making them especially portable right from Day 1.

 The 1 Natural Way team knows that “portability” is a very subjective term - how portable you think a breast pump is depends on your expectations.
 We’re always here to help with honest opinions and questions to help you assess your needs!

 Hands-free breast pumps, such as the Medela Freestyle Flex and the Spectra 9 Plus have been gaining in popularity in recent years.
 They allow moms to pump hands-free so you’re able to do more while pumping - like dealing with a new baby, perhaps?